On my several business trips to Abu Dhabi over a period of two years, the Sheikh Zayed Grand Mosque had been ever present on the horizon, both by day…

 Elsewhere there are beautiful inlaid panels recessed into alcoves each with a unique design.

 A stunning blue chandelier creates the focal point of the entry gallery.

-The chandelier below the beautiful entrance dome is one of seven golden chandeliers that were made in Germany and that include Italian glasswork and Austrian Swarovski crystals.
+The chandelier below the beautiful entrance dome is one of seven golden chandeliers that were made in Germany.
+They include Venetian glasswork and Austrian Swarovski crystals.

-From the majestic entrance, whose dimensions are best seen in scale when relative to a visitor in her abaya (me) kneeling on the marble floor.
+The scale of the majestic entrance, is best understood when seen relative to a visitor in her abaya (me) kneeling on the marble floor.